 Our skin colors often fade out with age and require a softer hue to flatter.
 Add a few milk chocolate highlights within the dark chocolate base for an attractive (not harsh) approach.

 The most important aspect of coloring or even not coloring our hair with age is to nurture the strands.
-In more cases then none, white and grey hair can even set in with a different stronger texture resembling coarse almost wire strands.
+In more cases than none, white and grey hair can even set in with a different stronger texture resembling coarse almost wirey strands.
 So it’s vital to keep that hair hydrated.
+I recommend the Iles Shampoo which is brilliant on gray hair.
+If you suffer yellow tinges in your gray caused by medication, heated tools, even some towns water supplies will stain white hair through the added chemicals used to purify the water, this shampoo will remove them usually from the first use!
+Then follow with the Iles Formula conditioner.
+This product is the best conditioner I know, it is award-winning, and works to repair instantly on application.
+The result it delivers is soft, sumptuous, lustrous hair from the first use.

 Shampoo should be sulfate-free + paraben free + silicon free and have a PH between 5.5 to 6.5 for healthy hair and healthy scalp.
 The right shampoo is a colorist’s best friend as it heals over porosity bars.
 Porosity bars deliver uneven color results.